 Antihyperlipidemics are medications used to lower lipids (fats) in the blood, particularly Low Density Lipid (LDL) cholesterol.
 Statins are a group of antihyperlipidemic medications, and include simvastatin (Zocor), atorvastatin (Lipitor), and pravastatin (Pravachol), among others.
 Bile acid sequestrants—colesevelam, cholestyramine, and colestipol—and nicotinic acid (niacin) are two other types of medications that may be used to reduce cholesterol levels.

-Once the condition has been diagnosed and the patient stabilized, additional procedures to restore coronary blood flow may be used.
+Additional procedures to restore coronary blood flow may be used.
 Those procedures include: